ThorbenMaa/AMIGO/README.md

 Operate from inside the `Tutorial_PCS_GTB` folder.

 Using PCS makes AMIGO very robust in terms of cut-off range choices.
 We recomment to just use 3 to 9 Angstroems in 0.2 Angstroem steps for all labeled amino acids.
 Prepare all input files according to the files in this folder.

+If you have your own data set, make sure that the data folder contains the according `noe.txt` (explanations given in the tutorial on how to use AMIGO without PCSs), `additional_measure.txt`, `additional_xtal.txt`, and `preassignments.txt` file as in the `Tutorial_PCS_GTB` folder. `preassignments.txt` are optional and you can leave it empty.
+However, the (empty) file has to be present.

+**Details of the `additional_measure.txt`, `additional_xtal.txt`**
+`additional_measure.txt` contains measured PCSs, `additional_xtal.txt` contains theoretically determined PCSs.
+Up to four different sets of PCSs are supported (e.g. induced by different paramagnetic metals).
+The first and second columns are the amino acid type and the peak ID or the amino acid type and the residue ID from the pdb file, respectively.
+The third columns correspond to the first set of measured and theoretically derived PCSs, respectively.
+The second ones to the second set of measured and theoretically derived PCSs, respectively, and so on...
+If yo......